Bypass Cloudflare Anti-scraping with Cyotek WebCopy + Fiddler

 For Chinese version of this article, see here.

-As a CDN service provider, Cloudflare is most present (and most objectionable) when its DDoS protection page pops up when browsing a website.
-In general, it’s fine, at most like the page in the picture below, leave people for a while.
-In some special network environments, or when performing some special operations (such as the crawler we are going to do in this article), Cloudflare will force users to enter graphical verification codes, and recently switched from Google’s reCaptcha to its own hCaptcha[^hcaptcha ], because it is suspected that reCaptcha requires money.
-After the update, some open source Cloudflare anti-crawler solutions [^ pycf] [^ jscf] [^ rucf] are also all cold, in which the author of the NodeJS library [^ jscf] directly stated that he abandoned the update and set the project’s Github repository to archive mode.
+As a CDN service provider, Cloudflare has the most sense of presence (and the most offensive time) when it pops up its DDoS protection page when browsing the website.
+Under normal circumstances, it’s okay, at most, like the page in the picture below, it will stay for a while.
+In some special network environments, or when performing some special operations (such as the crawler we are going to do in this article), Cloudflare will force users to enter a graphic verification code, and recently switched from Google’s reCaptcha to its own hCaptcha[^hcaptcha ], the reason is that reCaptcha asks for money.
+After the update, some open source Cloudflare anti-crawler solutions 123 are all cold, and the author of the NodeJS library 2 directly expressed abandonment and set the project’s Github warehouse as an archive mode too.